raballew/okd-the-hard-way/docs/12-nodes.md

 An OKD cluster usually runs different workloads.
 Each of them has different requirements to the underlying infrastructure.
-A application might need a realtime operation system, others need tweeks for a high disk troughput.
+A application might need a realtime operation system, others need tweaks for a high disk throughput.

-In this setup different workloads should be seperated from each other so that OKD infrastructure components such as the software defined network (SDN) do not compete for compute resources with application workload.
+In this setup different workloads should be separated from each other so that OKD infrastructure components such as the software defined network (SDN) do not compete for compute resources with application workload.
 Infrastructure workload such as monitoring, logging and metering should run on nodes labeled with